 Superior is built on this since the audience is aware from the very first page that the demon queen that Exa has sworn to kill is his traveling companion Sheila.
 A good chunk of the tension in the series comes from her trying to keep this a secret as she slowly falls in love with him.

 In the second arc, Leafa is helping Kirito reach The World Tree.
 She's slowly falling in love with him (as tends to happen), unaware that he's on a quest to rescue his wife.
 On the other hand, they are both unaware that Leafa is actually his cousin, due to the anonymized nature of virtual reality.
 So she really never had a shot with him.
+In fact, Suguha is trying to get over her crush on her cousin, Kazuto, since they're adoptive siblings and he already has a girlfriend, so she knows Kazuto's taken, but doesn't know that about Kirito.
 The whole thing is presented as a tragedy, and is often described as "a train wreck in slow motion."

 In Volume 13, Kirito and Eugeo are separated while climbing Centoria Cathedral, after Kirito and Alice are forced outside.
 As Kirito and Alice climb the outside of the building, Kirito's relatively optimistic about Eugeo's chances, noting that Eugeo has much greater talent and potential than he does.
 Unbeknownst to Kirito, Eugeo, who continued climbing inside the building, got captured by Prime Senator Chudelkin, given a Breaking Lecture by Quinella, and ended up being turned into an Integrity Knight, and Kirito doesn't realize the full truth until he sees Eugeo again.